Skip to Content

 Since pepper plants cannot tolerate a hard frost, many growers are forced to make a decision.
 Compost the plants at the end of the fall, or try to keep them alive through winter.

 If you have a heated greenhouse, you’re lucky.
-For the rest of us that have proper winters, the only remaining option is to overwinter.
+For the rest of us that have harsh winters, the only remaining option is to overwinter indoors.

 Generally speaking, overwintering is the process of bringing an outdoor plant indoors to keep it alive through the winter months.
 This is necessary for any non-hardy plants that would otherwise die in the freezing weather.

 For peppers, it is relatively easy and rewarding to overwinter plants.
-They are extremely resilient and usually come back stronger than ever after the “hibernation” period indoors.
+They are extremely resilient and usually come back stronger after the “hibernation” period indoors.

 Most growers choose to force the plants into a dormant state, growing very little new foliage through the winter.
-You can try growing peppers indoors, but the risk of bringing pests indoors increases.
+You can try growing peppers indoors, but the risk of bringing in pests increases.

 Overwintering Peppers (Video)